mmore500/mmore500.github.io/_posts/2019-01-17-twitter-bestiary.md

 Got through someone else's likes.

 ## Let's Chat

+section: embed tweets... quote yourself or others (your own, gives people a cue that you're on twitter and they might want to follow you)

+put your twitter handle on your slides

 Doubles as a final clever idea: use twitter as a comments section.